Pension Bible

 TL;DR

-• A bridging pension covers the income gap between stopping work (or accessing a private pension) and reaching state pension age — currently 66, rising to 67 by 2028 and 68 thereafter.
+• A bridging pension covers the income gap between stopping work (or accessing a private pension) and reaching state pension age — currently rising from 66 to 67 between April 2026 and March 2028, with a further rise to 68 legislated for those born after 5 April 1977 (currently under government review).

 • The strategy involves withdrawing more from the private pot during the bridge period, then dropping withdrawals once the state pension provides baseline income.